 The legislation and regulations for agricultural companies are dependent on the agricultural activity and the type of company.
 The environmental legislation which is applicable to Dutch agriculture contains regulations about ammonia, odour, dust, health, manure, nature and spatial developments.
 The Infomil website contains more information about legislation which is applicable to agricultural companies.

 As an agricultural entrepreneur, you can offer all kinds of services which may generate income services in addition to the production of food and ornamental plants.
 One example is a small-scale campsite or care farm.
+Agricultural nature also enables recreation.
 If you want to start a farm accommodation business, you can consult the rules here.

-No legislation is currently available which contains guidelines and rules for nature-inclusive agriculture.
-However, there are numerous quality marks on the market which give an indication of the environmental impact of agricultural products.
-The central government's vision of nature for 2014 entitled 'Natural progress' [Rijksnatuurvisie 2014 'Natuurlijk verder'] includes nature-inclusive agriculture as a spearhead when it comes to making food production sustainable and contributing to a robust and diverse natural environment.
+Currently, no legislation is available which contains guidelines and rules for nature-inclusive agriculture.
+The central government's vision of nature for 2014 entitled 'Natural progress' includes nature-inclusive agriculture as a spearhead when it comes to making food production sustainable and contributing to a robust and diverse natural environment.
 This was followed in 2015 by the adoption of the Food agenda for safe, healthy and sustainable food which advocates a change of direction as regards the relationship between food and nature.

 Subsidies and tax benefits

 You can experience nature or the countryside yourself by taking a walk through an agricultural area, by camping on a farm or by taking part in the many leisure activities offered on a variety of farms.
-Agriculture is combined with tourism and recreation in all kinds of ways, for example farm restaurants, farmer's golf, rural museums and accommodation/bed-and-breakfast facilities to name but a few.
-Most municipalities also have children's wildlife parks.
+Agriculture is combined with tourism and recreation in all kinds of ways, for example farm restaurants, farmer's golf, rural museums and accommodation/bed-and-breakfast facilities.
+Most municipalities also have petting zoos.
 Their visitors can learn about farming life and the animals that are kept there.

 Lots of cheese and dairy farms sell products to consumers via their own farm shop which varies from a corner in the cheese store to a tastefully decorated country shop.
 A map of farm shops can be found on this website.